zclaytor/kiauhoku/README.md

 # [Kīauhōkū][kiauhoku github]

-Python utilities for stellar model grid interpolation
+Python utilities for stellar model grid interpolation.

 NOTE: I am still working on getting the model grid files available to download online.
 For now, if you'd like access to the grids, send me an email.
 Thanks!

 (C) [Zachary R. Claytor][zclaytor]